quatrix/dpq/README.md

 ![logo](/imgs/logo.png)

-## WORK IN PROGRESS

-not tested, not used yet, just for fun
+## WIP Warning

+Wasn't used in produciton yet!

 ## What?

-A Python library that implementes a priority task queue over Redis Sorted Sets with a visibility delay.
+A Python library that implements a strict arbitrary priority queue with optional delayed task execution over Redis Sorted Sets.

-Since task order is maintained by using a Sorted Set most operations have a O(log n) complaxity, so probably don't put too much tasks in the queue.

-When task is popped it doesn't get deleted but becomes invisible for a set duration that can be updated during task processing.

-When visibility expires task becomes visible again and other workers might take it.
+## Features

+* Priority can be any 64bit float, anything Redis uses as Sorted Set `SCORE`.
+* When pushing a task `delay` specifies seconds until task becomes visibile to workers.
+* Task can have limited number of retries after which task will be dropped.
+* When poping a task, it will be invisible for a specified amount of time to other workers, so in case of worker failure, eventually task gets picked by another worker.
+* (EXPERIMENTAL) A task can have a `group_id` and it's possible to set a delay for an entire group of tasks, this can be useful if a group of tasks accessing a shared resource that becomes unavailable calling `delay_group` will delay all tasks of the same group.

 ## Why?

-I just couldn't find something that has both delay execution and task priority that could be any int
+I just couldn't find something that has both delayed execution and arbitrary priority.

 ## Use case?

-You're scraping an API that has a very low limit of how many requests you can make in a minute and you want to make sure you first get the resources that you care about the most.

-* You can assign each task an arbitrary priority (if you care about recent items more you can use item timestamp as priority)
+Scraping an API with a very low rate limit, and the elements you're scraping have a timestamp and recent elements are more important than old once.

+* Task priority can be the timestamp
-* When you reach the rate limit, you can put the task back in the queue and set its delay until rate limit replanishes
+* When rate limit is reached, task is delayed until rate limit replanishes.

 ## Example